kaltura/kaltura-player-js/docs/advertisement-layout-management.md

 const kalturaPlayer = KalturaPlayer.setup(config);
 ```

-> In this sample the player will try to request and play 8 ads in 4 ad breaks, each one contains 2 ads consecutively.
+> In this sample, the player will try to request and play 4 ads in 2 ad breaks, each one contains 2 ads consecutively.

 ### Waterfalling